bengourley/anytime/Readme.md

 Options can be the following:

+- `input` - DOM input element for displaying the date
 - `minYear` - minimum year.
 Defaults to `1960`
 - `maxYear` - maximum year.
 Defaults to `2030`
 - `offset` - number of pixels to offset the element top.
 Defaults to `5`